Brad Bennett's 5 favourite things of 2023

 Plex

 I feel like I don’t need to explain this one — Pretty much every streaming service had a price hike or no longer allowed groups to share affordably, so yeah, I’m back on the seven seas of the internet running a Plex server to watch content.
 Overall, I love the intentionality it brings to my viewing, but there are some shows that are tricky to find, so it’s not all roses.
-That said, I think I’ll be sticking with it for another year at least.
+That said, I think I’ll be sticking with this form of watching content for another year at least.